mosesfawole/e-commerce/README.md

 ### Useful resources

-- [Chat GPT](https://www.chat.openai.com) - This helped me solve some issues, I'd recommend to anyone, you can copy the code,but it'much better to learn the logic, why it will work, why it won't.
+- [Chat GPT](https://www.chat.openai.com) - This helped me solve some issues, I'd recommend to anyone, try not to copy the code,it'much better to learn the logic, why it will work, why it won't.
 Btw, `ChatGPT` is `mindblowing`, very hepful.

 ## Author